-The Horseshoe Tower (Hufeisenturm) in Tulln is a remain from the ancient military camp Comagena.
-During the Roman era this camp hosted an equestrian unit, which originated from the region of Commagene.
+The Horseshoe Tower (Hufeisenturm) in Tulln remains from the ancient military camp Comagena.
+The Roman name originated from an equestrian unit descending from the region of Commagena.

 Horseshoe vs fan-shaped tower

 The building is named after the shape of its ground plan, which reminds of a horseshoe (Hufeisen).
 Another noteworthy ground plan does have late Roman fan-shaped towers.
 I saw foundation walls of them in Passau and Tác.

 Roman Museum in Tulln

 The local Roman Museum tells more about the history of Comagena, a military camp at the shore of the Danube.
 It was part of the Danube Limes, which has been inscribed to the UNESCO World Heritage in 2021.

 A striking reminder of the Roman presence in the region of today’s Tulln is an equestrian statue of emperor Marc Aurel.
 It is a replica of the one which used to stand on Capitols Square in Rome.